makersacademy/money_tracker_tech_test/README.md

 * I next implemented the ability to create a withdrawal and have it update the bank account balance accordingly.

+* I next added the ability to show a statement via the account's #show_statement method, which initially outputs the string "balance", along with the actual account balance to stdout.

 ###Completed User Stories

 ```